freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/algorithms-in-js-books/index.md

 ---
+title: Algorithms in JavaScript books
+---

 # Algorithms in JavaScript books
----

 ### List of Books
 ________